 My interest in quantitative ecology has its roots in tropical forests and I maintain active research projects on the ecology and management of big-leaf mahogany and other tropical timber species in South and Central America.
 I am interested in continuing to collaborate on ecology and management questions across ecosystems.

-I’m an avid runner and can often be found running in the mountains of Santa Barbara or competing in Nite Moves during the summer.
+I’m an avid runner and can often be found running in the mountains of the Los Padres or at the track with Santa Barbara Running and Racing.
 I also play trombone, love word games, and lose a lot of frisbee golf discs.